VishwajeetJadeja/CS5103_CWU961_JADEJA/README.md

 - This project takes two Big numbers(thousands of digits) from the user and adds them.
 - Added the ability to take Big Numbers with decimal points from the user and add them.

+## Final Requirement

+- Take two Big Integers from the user and multiply them.
+- Multiplication can only be performed for Integers (without decimal points).

 ## User Stories:

 - Tristan wants to calculate the total distance of celestial bodies from the sun in kilometers.